 Then the time came to say goodbye to the remaining people reporting to my weekend shift for years.
 My 9 managers and I stood to say bye, take care, all the best, we’ll miss you… etc. to everyone.
 Many hugs, many smiling faces, and many sad faces.

 After that came the moment I had to say goodbye to my managers.
 One had been with me since I started as that seasonal part-time worker.
 Some were managers while I was a supervisor.
-I then became a manager with them before being promoted to their Director.
+I then became a manager with them before being promoted to their director.
 A few I had promoted and hired through my director’s journey.
-One manager I reported to him as his supervisor, then we were peers as managers, then he reported to me.
-Again I can say- such a great group of managers.
-I was truly blessed, but I didn’t know where to start on saying goodbye.
-We kept it short and sweet because it was best.
-Hugs all around and quick goodbyes.
+One manager was my manager.
+I reported to him as his supervisor, then we were peers as managers, then he reported to me.
+Again I can say- such a great group.
+I was truly blessed.

 Then I had to turn in my badge.
 My heart broke.
 I always said the Lord gave me that job, so only the Lord can take it away.
 Well, that time came.
 He ended my season.